jukkaturunen/sandboxvtt/status.md

 Phase 7-11 will be implemented next.

 ### Current Status
-Phase 6 complete!
-Active images now display on canvas with full zoom (mouse wheel) and pan (click-drag) controls.
-Zoom from 50% to 500%, reset view button, real-time sync when GM changes active image.
-Ready for Phase 7 - Token System.
+Phase 8 complete!
+Full chat system is now working with message history persistence, real-time synchronization, and smart timestamp formatting.
+All users can chat in real-time with sender identification.
+Ready for Phase 9 - Link Sharing (note: some link sharing already exists in GMPanel from Phase 5).

 ---